turingschool/front-end-curriculum/lessons/module-2/network-requests-gets-and-posts.md

 Fetch and XMLHttpRequest Objects take the url as one of their arguments.
 The URL itself can be thought of containing sub-arguments that give these request objects and methods more information.
 The entire anatomy of a URL can be broken down into a series of informative peices, but the ones we're focused on today are queries.

 Anything coming after the `?` in a url is part of a query.
-Queries can be broken down into categories and arguments (check the vocab here).
+Queries can be broken down into categories and arguments.
 Each category / argument pair is separated by an `&`.

  In the example from above:
 ```